-There’s no denying that the latest Oculus VR headsets
+There’s no denying that the latest Meta Quest VR headsets

 are great.
 But, unfortunately, the same can’t be said of their manufacturer warranties.
 Of course, the standard limited warranties offered by most manufacturers come with limitations, the clue being in the name.
-However, those granted by Facebook-owned Oculus also suffer from one considerable drawback, in particular.
-It’s for this reason and various others that the standard Oculus manufacturer warranty simply isn’t enough.
+However, those granted by Facebook-owned Oculus (now renamed to Meta) also suffer from one considerable drawback, in particular.
+It’s for this reason and various others that the standard Meta manufacturer warranty simply isn’t enough.

 Today, most products come with a one-year limited warranty.
 Facebook’s Oculus VR headsets are no exception.
 All limited warranties offer broadly comparable coverage against issues stemming from faults with specified parts, certain types of defects, or other conditions

-Crucially, though, when it comes to products like Oculus’s Quest 2
+Crucially, though, when it comes to products like Meta's Quest 2

 and Rift S VR headsets

-, certain limitations mean that their standard manufacturer warranties simply aren’t sufficient.
+, certain limitations mean that their standard manufacturer warranties simply aren't sufficient.
 The biggest issue in this instance concerns dead pixels.
-Dead pixels are an especially common problem with Facebook’s Oculus VR headsets.
+Dead pixels are an especially common problem with Meta's VR headsets.
 Yet, the manufacturer doesn’t cover the fault, including when a headset is under warranty.

 Dreaded dead pixels can affect any number of products, including TVs and games consoles like Nintendo’s immensely popular Switch

 .
-However, they’re an especially notorious problem for Oculus’s various VR headset models.
+However, they’re an especially notorious problem for Meta's various VR headset models.

 Despite this, the manufacturer won't repair or replace headsets that develop dead pixels, even while under warranty.
 Fundamentally, one or more dead pixels can ruin a display and its enjoyment.
 So, the headset becomes useless if a Quest 2 or Rift S